12 Tips to Be a Brilliant Listener with Your Child

 - "That would have hurt my feelings, too."

 "Tell me how you feel" is not empathy.
 Empathy is mirroring whatever she's already showing you.

-“You seem sad this morning” or “You’re very quiet tonight,”
+“You seem sad” or “You’re very quiet tonight,”

 followed by a warm smile will encourage her to open up more than badgering her with questions.